22 Shows & Movies Based on Books

 Based on the popular book by Celeste Ng, Little Fires Everywhere centers around two intensely strong and surprisingly polarizing characters: Elena Richardson (Reese Witherspoon) and Mia Warren (Kerry Washington).

-The miniseries opens with the Richardson’s house engulfed in flames (this is a drama that cuts right to the chase).
+The miniseries opens with the Richardson’s house engulfed in flames (if you like a drama that cuts right to the chase).
 A look back at the months leading up to that night reveals that there were, quite literally, little fires everywhere.

 Watch: Little Fires Everywhere